Healthcare experts call to ‘make it easier’ for people with lung cancer symptoms to get tests

-Healthcare professionals from across the lung cancer pathway want people with potential lung cancer symptoms, such as a persistent cough, to be able to request their own chest x-ray, without first having to see a GP.
+Healthcare professionals across the lung cancer pathway want people with possible lung cancer symptoms, such as a persistent cough, to request a chest X-ray without first seeing a GP.

-Lung cancer is the biggest cancer killer in the UK, accounting for over fifth of all cancer deaths.
-Approximately three quarters of those diagnosed have late-stage disease when curative treatment is no longer possible.
+Lung cancer remains the biggest cancer killer in the UK.
+It accounts for over a fifth of all cancer deaths.
+Around three quarters of people receive a diagnosis at a late stage, when curative treatment is no longer possible.

-Nick Whitehead, 58, from Newton Aycliffe, repeatedly went to his GP with a persistent cough for around 18 months but was never sent for an x-ray.
+Nick Whitehead, 58, from Newton Aycliffe, visited his GP repeatedly for around 18 months with a persistent cough.
+He never received a referral for a chest X-ray.

-He was eventually diagnosed with lung cancer two years later via A&E after coughing up blood and given a 50% chance of surviving for five years.
+Eventually, he was diagnosed with lung cancer two years later via A&E after coughing up blood.
+He was given a 50% chance of surviving for five years.

 I think I wasn’t sent for tests because I was so fit.
 As a scuba diver, my lung capacity is good, so I wasn’t short of breath, but given that we’re constantly told that a persistent cough is a symptom of lung cancer, it’s odd that I wasn’t sent for an x-ray at the very least.